 All tenants receive a regular newsletter called Connect.
 This gives them details of the activities carried out by the Association that are of most relevance to them.
-During the year a new website was lauched which can be accessed through mobile devices.
-In addition the use of social media has been harnessed, in particular Facebook and Twitter.
+In addition, the use of social media has been harnessed, in particular Facebook and Twitter.